A Single Point of Entry for Long Term Care

 - Write to: SULLIVAN NYCONNECTS, Office for the Aging, 100 North Street , P.O.
 Box 5012 , Monticello , NY 12701.

-- On the Internet, a Resource Directory provides quick and easy access to comprehensive information about the many long term care options available throughout Sullivan County.
-Click here for the Resource Directory.
+- On the Internet, a Resource Directory provides quick and easy access to information about all the many long term services and supports available throughout New York State, including Sullivan County.
+Click here for the Resource Directory

 What is the Long Term Care Council?